AgAgAggA/Tic-Tac-Toe-_TD-Learning/README.md

 ./main

 ## 3. How to test and evaluate
-Train function in main can be activate for training the agent.
+Train function in main can be activated for training the agent.